SARATH THARAYILST

 Pre-Bunking: The Inoculation Strategy

 The principle is identical to a vaccine.
-A controlled, analytical exposure to the mechanism of manipulation, with time to examine it consciously, builds genuine resistance to the real thing.
+Controlled, analytical exposure to the mechanism of manipulation, with time to examine it consciously, builds genuine resistance to the real thing.

 Technological Neutralization

-Researchers at Dartmouth Computer Science have developed Transformer-based natural language processing frameworks that neutralize the political polarity of partisan news articles.
+Researchers at Dartmouth Computer Science have developed Transformer-based NLP frameworks that neutralize the political polarity of partisan news articles.
 These systems identify hyper-partisan language and replace it with neutral, fact-based phrasing, stripping away the emotionally loaded adjectives engineered to trigger amygdala response while preserving the factual core of the story.

 Even without these tools, training yourself to mentally rewrite political headlines by removing all emotional adjectives before reading the body text significantly reduces the automatic System 1 response that precedes genuine comprehension.